Development of SIMOC

 Phase V: July 2021 – May 2022 — We returned to the development of a higher fidelity simulation with increasingly engaged agent interactions, introduction to staggered crop rotation, a foundation for tracking food nutrition, advanced life cycle plant growth functions, a foundation for random variation and total system entropy, and improved server-side management of agent definitions and data.
 An interactive, 3D view of the exterior of the habitat was developed for both the Configuration Wizard and simulation Dashboard.
 In conjunction with construction of the hermetically sealed Mars habitat analog SAM at Biosphere 2, a SAM Configuration preset was added and a prototype for “SIMOC Live” was developed, enabling real-time data to be gathered from environmental sensors (e.g. CO2, O2, temp, pressure) for life support systems monitoring in SAM.
 This was first demonstrated for the Analog Astronaut Conference hosted at Biosphere 2 in May 2022.
 Learn more ….

-Phase VII: August 2023 – current — With the completion of the prior VI development cycle, a true whirlwind of activity for the SIMOC team, we are taking things a bit slower, focused on education and outreach, web content updates (as we fell behind), and the continued development of the SIMOC Live sensor array and associated software stack.
+Phase VII: August 2023 – current — With the completion of the prior VI development cycle, a true whirlwind of activity for the SIMOC team, we are taking things a bit slower, focusing on education and outreach, web content updates (as we fell behind), and the continued development of the SIMOC Live sensor array and associated software stack for use at SAM and in ten of the “World’s Biggest Analog” habitats, October 2025.